top of page

 Frequently Asked Questions

-Do I need a referral to see a clinical psychologist?
+Do I need a GP referral to see a clinical psychologist?

-Although a referral is not required, many people prefer to obtain one from their GP prior to attending sessions because they will be eligible for a Medicare rebate for up to 10 sessions per calendar year.
-A referral to a clinical psychologist is called a Mental Health Care Plan (MHCP) or Mental Health Treatment Plan (MHTP).
+Although a GP referral is not required, many people prefer to get one before their first session because they will then be eligible for a Medicare rebate for up to 10 sessions per calendar year.
+A GP referral to a clinical psychologist is called a Mental Health Care Plan (MHCP) or Mental Health Treatment Plan (MHTP).

 Is the information I give my clinical psychologist confidential?